maherhosn/The-README-Generator/README.md

 # The README.md Generator

 ## Description:
-   The code allows the user to generate a profifessional README.md File, with proper indentation and content.
+The code allows the user to generate a profifessional README.md File, with proper indentation and content

 ## Table Of Contents:

 ## Installation Guide:
 -Clone the reporsitory into a working directory on your computer.

 ## Usage:
 -After cloning the repository, open git bash, go to the directory and run the command "node index.js"

 ## License:
-   just to test1
+testing2

 ## Contributing:
 yes

 ## Tests:
 after running the command, properly answer the questions prompted in CLI to complete the README.md file.

 ## Questions:
-   If you have any question please contact:
+If you have any question please contact: <br>
-   name: maherhosn
+name: maherhosn <br>
 email: maherhosn@hotmail.com